-Every curse of the law on mankind for breaking God’s law was abolished through Christ’s death on the cross.
+Every curse of the law on humankind for breaking God’s law was abolished through Christ’s death on the cross.

 Paul affirms, “Christ has redeemed us from the curse of the law, having become a curse for us (for it is written, “Cursed is everyone who hangs on a tree”).
 (Gal.
 3:13 NKJV).

-Christ’s death on the cross has unleashed God’s blessings on mankind.
+Christ’s death on the cross has unleashed God’s blessings on humankind.
 Hallelujah!

-As a born-again believer in Christ, the legal right, ground or license that the devil has to harass, oppress, possess, torment or afflict you has been perfectly and permanently revoked or annulled by Christ’s death on the cross.
+As a born-again believer in Christ, the legal right, ground, or license of the devil to harass, oppress, possess, torment, or afflict you has been perfectly and permanently revoked or annulled by Christ’s death on the cross.

 The Hebrew writer clearly states this truth.